Plastics Litigation Tracker

 Federal

-False Advertising
+State Codes; False Advertising

 Allegations: Plaintiff, an environmental organization, brought an action against Defendant, Coca-Cola Co., seeking declarative and injunctive relief.
 Specifically, Plaintiff asked the court to find that Coca-Cola's conduct was in violation of the D.C.
 Consumer Protection Procedures Act (CPPA), grant an injunction barring conduct that violates the CPPA, and order reasonable attorney's fees.
 Plaintiff alleged that Coca-Cola had engaged in false and deceptive marketing by representing itself as a "sustainable and environmentally friendly company" despite being one of the world's largest contributors to plastic pollution.
 Filed 6/8/21.
-See complaint here.
+See the complaint here.

 Plaintiff